 Born in Rockford, Illinois, Virgil Abloh was an artist, architect, engineer, creative director, artistic director, industrial designer, fashion designer, musician, DJ, and philanthropist.
 After earning a degree in civil engineering from the University of Wisconsin-Madison, he completed a Master’s degree in architecture at the Illinois Institute of Technology (IIT), Chicago.
 At IIT, while studying a design curriculum devised by Mies van der Rohe, Abloh began to craft the principles of his art practice.
 The Museum of Contemporary Art in Chicago presented a major traveling survey of Abloh’s work in summer 2019—one of the highest attended exhibitions in the museum’s history.
 Abloh was the Chief Creative Director and founder of Off-White™ and Men’s Artistic Director at Louis Vuitton.

-Atelier Van Lieshout is the studio founded by sculptor, painter and visionary Joep van Lieshout.
-After graduating at the Rotterdam Art Academy Van Lieshout quickly rose to fame with projects that travelled between the world of easy-clean design and the non-functional area of art: sculpture and installations, buildings and furniture, utopias and dystopias.
+Atelier Van Lieshout rose to fame with projects that travel between the world of minimalist design and non-functional art, including sculptures and installations, buildings and furniture, utopias and dystopias.

-Baas is considered one of the most influential artist designers of the early twenty-first century.
-His works straddle boundaries between art and design.
-He occupies a unique position in the field, embodying conceptual art, craftsmanship, installation, public space and performance into his oeuvre.
-He’s known for his rebellious, intellectual, theatrical and artistic style.
-Baas’ most renowned works are Smoke, Clay and Real Time, that gave him instant worldwide recognition.
 In 2009, he was named ‘Designer of the Year’ at Design Basel/ Miami.
 In 2012, the New York Times listed both Smoke and Clay in its ‘Top 25 Design Classics of the Future’.
-In 2016, Baas won the Artprize for his Real Time Sweepers clock.
+In 2016, Baas won the Artprize for his Real Time: Sweepers Clock.

 “I like to see objects as living organisms, imagine them coming alive and being able to surprise you with their behaviour.
 I want to create objects with my hands; then I can give them my personality.
 I turn them into communicative objects that can arouse one’s feelings and imagination.
 In short, what I want to create are objects with a fictional or fantasy element that allow you to escape everyday life,” says Nacho Carbonell.